freeslugs/nashhash/src/gm/README.md

         go generate
 5. In a separate terminal window, starth geth on rinkeby.
 It might take sometime to sync. geth --rinkeby

+You will then need to find the location of the geth.ipc.
+On my machine, this is the location:
+        "/Users/me/Library/Ethereum/rinkeby/geth.ipc"
+Once you have your geth.ipc path, you need to go into gm/commmon.go and set the constatn EthClientPath to that path.
+        EthClientPath = "/Users/me/Library/Ethereum/rinkeby/geth.ipc"

 5. Run tests
         go test -v